FlashMoE: Fast Distributed MoE in a Single Kernel

-To overcome these fundamental inefficiencies in state-of-the-art MoE models, we develop \sysname, where we integrate all DMoE computation and communication tasks into a single persistent GPU kernel \ie a kernel that remains active for the entirety of the MoE operator (Figure~\ref{fig:intro} bottom left).
-Instead of multiple kernel launches coordinated by the CPU, \sysname requires launching only one kernel, significantly reducing the involvement of the CPU\@.
+\myparab{Our Contributions: distributed MoE in a single kernel.} To overcome these fundamental inefficiencies in state-of-the-art MoE models, we develop \sysname a megakernel that integrates all MoE computation and communication tasks into a single persistent GPU kernel \ie a kernel that remains active for the entirety of the MoE operator (Figure~\ref{fig:intro} bottom left).
+Instead of multiple kernel launches coordinated by the CPU, \sysname requires launching only one kernel, significantly reducing the involvement of the CPU.
 Within the fused kernel, \sysname implements a reactive programming model to achieve fine-grained parallelism and loosely coupled, non-blocking execution among tens of thousands of GPU threads.

 \myparab{In-kernel Block scheduling and Tile parallelism.} \sysname implements \emph{tile-level parallelism}, meaning it partitions input token matrices into smaller, independent units called \emph{tiles}, which are processed by blocks but managed (scheduled and constructed) by warps.
 We specialize every thread block, except one, as \emph{processors} to perform compute.
 In addition, we designate a dedicated Operating System (OS) block (4 warps) to perform administrative tasks of (1) scheduling computational work to processors (\emph{scheduler}), and (2) decoding computational tasks from messages received from other GPUs (\emph{subscriber}).
-This design allows \sysname to dynamically assign tasks to GPU blocks based on \emph{readiness}, ensuring that no GPU SM remains idle throughout the lifetime of the DMoE operator. \sysname selects tile dimensions to maximize GPU arithmetic intensity while still benefitting from a high-degree of parallelism.
+This design allows \sysname to dynamically assign tasks to GPU blocks based on \emph{readiness}, ensuring that no GPU SM remains idle throughout the lifetime of the MoE operator. \sysname selects tile dimensions to maximize GPU arithmetic intensity while benefitting from a high-degree of parallelism.

 \myparab{Asynchronous and payload-efficient communication.} By redesigning the MoE operator from the ground up, \sysname resolves fundamental inefficiencies inherent in the conventional MoE execution pipeline.
 One notable inefficiency is token padding during communication.
 To simplify programming complexity and due to symmetry constraints of collective communication APIs, existing implementations have to zero-pad token payloads to match predefined buffer sizes.
 This occurs when tokens are asymmetrically routed to experts, resulting in GPUs receiving much less than the expected capacity.
 However, these null payloads waste communication bandwidth, bloat data transfer latency and may lead to unnecessary computations on null matrices in some implementations. \sysname introduces \emph{payload-efficient} communication by sending non-padded tokens only to GPUs with actively selected experts, conserving both communication and computational resources.